M-Hamza-dost/Vagrant_project/README.md

-# LAMP Stack Vagrant Project
+# LAPP Stack Vagrant Project

-This project helps you set up a LAMP (Linux, Apache, MySQL, PHP) stack using Vagrant.
+This project helps you set up a LAPP (Linux, Apache, PostgreSQL, PHP) stack using Vagrant.
 It creates a consistent environment for developing and testing web applications.

 ## Features